Terms and Conditions

 - Service agreements for the provision of accommodation, if a specific date or period of performance is provided for in the agreement and other than for residential purposes, transport of goods, car rental services and catering;

-- Agreements relating to leisure activities, if the agreement provides for a specific date or period for its implementation;
+- Agreements relating to leisure activities, if the agreement provides for a specific date or period of performance;

 - Products manufactured to consumer specifications, which are not prefabricated and which are manufactured on the basis of an individual choice or decision of the consumer, or which are clearly intended for a specific person;